ahopk127/smalltalk-units/README.md

 1. Copy the unitfile in this repository into your Pharo image.
    The destination filepath should be `[PHARO_PATH]/images/[IMAGE]/unitfile`.
 2. Load this code into Pharo.
-3. Execute the code `UnitsUI convertExpressions.` in the Playground.
+3. Execute the code `UnitsUI convertUnits.` in the Playground.
 4. Enter the expressions you wish to convert from and to in the boxes.

 An output box should appear which shows you the conversion.

+To convert expressions instead of units (allows multiplication/division/powers, but doesn't support nonlinear units like Celsius/Fahrenheit), replace `convertUnits` in step 3 with `convertExpressions`.

 ## Expression Format